MagnoElMagnifico/dotfiles/README.md

 ```

 This script will create several symbolic links from this repository to where
-each program expects its configuration file, with the `-i` flag, so you will
+each program expects its configuration file.
-get a prompt in case a file already exists.

 # Neovim